JoseFrankGeraldino/wesnoth.iceage/README.md

-# Ice Age - Battle for Wesnoth Add-on
+# Wesnoth: Ice Age Expansion

-An epic add-on for Battle for Wesnoth featuring two new factions and four interconnected campaigns set in a frozen world.
+A comprehensive Battle for Wesnoth expansion featuring two new ice-themed factions and four interconnected campaigns set in a frozen world.

+## Project Overview

+This expansion introduces the frozen northern lands beyond the known world, where ancient ice civilizations have thrived in isolation until recent events threaten their very existence.
+Players will experience an epic saga through the eyes of ice folk heroes as they face invasion, survival, and the struggle to restore balance to their world.

 ## Features